-You can withdraw your child/ward from RaDaR at any time.
-You could either contact RaDaR directly as below or talk to their kidney doctor.
-Your child/ward's information would no longer be updated and your family would not be contacted in the future.
+You can withdraw from RaDaR at any time.
+You can either write to RaDaR directly or talk to your kidney doctor to make this change.
+Your information will no longer be updated and you would receive no further contact from RaDaR or the Rare Disease Group.